dfreeman500/Artwork-Tracker/README.md

 # Artwork-Tracker

-This Artwork Tracker allows a user to access and change the artists and artwork stored in a Database via API.
-Artwork Tracker uses Flask, GraphQL, Graphene, SQLAlchemy, and PostgreSQL
+This Artwork Tracker allows a user to access and change the artists and artwork stored in a relational Database via API.
+Artwork Tracker uses Flask, GraphQL, Graphene, SQLAlchemy, and PostgreSQL.
+A code first approach is used and then ORM SQLAlchemy creates the tables in PostgreSQL.

 #
-To Run:
+Instructions To Run:

 1. Clone Repo
 2. pip install -r requirements.txt
+3. Create Database in PostgreSQL
+4. create connection.py with variable connection_string = "postgres://YourUserName:YourPassword@YourHostname:Port/YourDatabaseName"
-3. type: python create_db.py
+5. type: python create_db.py
-4. type: python seed_db.py
+6. type: python seed_db.py
-5. Run Flask
+7. Run Flask
-6. Use Postman, /graphql to access API
+8. Use Postman, /graphql to access API

+* Written in Python 3.10.4

 #
 Milestones